-OFFICE OF ADMINISTRATIVE HEARINGS REASONABLE ACCOMMODATION AGREEMENT
+REASONABLE ACCOMMODATION AGREEMENT

 This form is to be completed by the Department's Affirmative Action Officer after the reasonable accommodation decision has been made.
-The signatures on the bottom of this form indicate an agreement between the employee and the Office of Administrative Hearings to the specific accommodation.
+The signatures at the bottom of this form indicate an agreement between the employee and the Office of Administrative Hearings to the specific accommodation.